yangyi-shen/c-password-generator/readme.md

 # cpassgen
-A simple password generator written in C.
+A simple password generator I wrote to familiarise myself with the basics of C.

 ## how to run:
 1. Download this folder